burnsg74/burnswebservices.com/docs/index.md

   - title: JetBrains
     details: JetBrains is a software development company whose tools are targeted towards software developers and project managers.
     link: /jetbrains
+  - title: Job
+    details: Job typically refers to a task or piece of work, especially one that is paid.
+    link: /job
+  - title: Laravel
+    details: Laravel is a free, open-source PHP web framework, intended for the development of web applications following the model-view-controller architectural pattern.
+    link: /laravel
+  - title: MySQL
+    details: MySQL is an open-source relational database management system.
+    link: /mysql
   - title: Node.js
     details: Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
     link: /node
   - title: PHP
     details: PHP (Hypertext Preprocessor) is an open-source server-side scripting language designed for web development.
     link: /php
+  - title: Python
+    details: Python is a high-level, interpreted programming language known for its ease of use and readability.
+    link: /python
   - title: Raycast
     details: Raycast is a command launcher that allows you to control your tools with a few keystrokes, boosting productivity and efficiency.
     link: /raycast